ck852/data_analysis_gui/README.md

 ### Leak Subtraction

 Performs P/N leak subtraction on WCP files recorded with WinWCP's leak subtraction protocol.
 This operation follows the same processes performed by WinWCP's native leak subtraction analysis tool.
+The user specifies the VHold and VTest positions, in which VHold is the set to the holding potential and VTest is positioned in the test range of the sweep.
 The algorithm removes passive membrane currents using voltage-scaled subtraction:

-1. Baseline Correction: All voltage and current traces are zeroed by subtracting the value at the holding potential (VHold cursor position).
-This removes DC offsets.
+1. Baseline Correction: All voltage and current traces are zeroed by subtracting the value at the holding potential (VHold cursor position averaged over the following 20 time indices).

 2. Sweep Averaging: If multiple LEAK or TEST sweeps exist per group, they are averaged after baseline correction to improve signal-to-noise ratio.
 A pair consisting of one TEST sweep and one LEAK sweep is the typical output from WinWCP leak-subtraction voltage protocols (one pair per leak-subtracted data point).